Bizcaps Pty Limited

 Bizcaps encourages all its workers, customers and business partners to communicate openly and directly, particularly to report any concerns related to the direct activities, or the supply chains of the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery, exploitation or human trafficking.

-The Company’s size and its communications procedures, including regular staff meetings and individual staff consultation with the CEO and Managing Director, are designed to make it easy for workers to make disclosures, without fear of retaliation.
+The Company’s size and its communications procedures, including regular staff meetings and individual staff consultation with the CEO and Managing Director, are designed to facilitate workers making disclosures, without fear of retaliation.

 Employees, customers or others who have concerns are encouraged to contact the CEO and Managing Director or members of the Board directly or to approach external organisations.